onox/orka/docs/rendering/contexts.md

 If the parameter `Device` is not given, then the first device in the list that would be returned by function `Devices` is used.

+!!! summary
+    An EGL context can be created using different platforms:

+    - The Wayland platform, created using `:::ada Orka.Contexts.EGL.Wayland` allows you to render things on the screen in a window, but rendering is done using the same GPU as the one used by the Wayland compositor.

+    - The 'device' platform, created using `:::ada Orka.Contexts.EGL`, allows you to render off-screen using any device returned by `:::ada EGL.Objects.Devices.Devices`, but the results cannot be displayed in a window.

 ## Moving a context